dleufer/precourse-final-project/lodash/isObjectLike.md

 ## Notes

 Things I learned studying this problem:
+* A deeper understanding of what objects are in JS

 New vocabulary:
+* Object-like

 Things I struggled with:
+* The idea of something being 'object-like', as opposed to just being an object.
+I guess that what's cool about this function is that it expands on the strict definition of an object in JS, to allow you to know if something is object-like.
+I presume that my difficulty here comes from not knowing about cases in which it would be useful not just to know if something is an object, but to know if something is object-like.
+I would guess that there are cases in which something can be treated more or less as an object, even though it doesn't conform to the strict definition, and that this function allows you to identify such cases.

 Lessons to apply for next time: